Sergej Maslobojev: ONE Championship

 Following a TKO victory against Noureddine Ajnaou at KOK`55 World Series, Maslobojev signed with ONE Championship.
 He made his organizational debut at |ONE Championship: Grit and Glory, in a rematch with Antonio Plazibat.
 Maslobojev won the rematch by unanimous decision.
 In his second fight with ONE, he fought Florent Kaouachi at ONE Championship: Pursuit of Power, and won by unanimous decision.

+Return to KOK

 Moving away from ONE Championship, Maslobojev earned a unanimous decision against Rafael de Souza and a stoppage win against Fraser Weightman.

 GLORY

 In the second part of 2019, Maslobojev signed with GLORY.
 He was scheduled to make his debut against John King at Glory 68.
 King later withdrew, and Maslobojev was rescheduled to fight Bahram Rajabzadeh at Glory 69: Düsseldorf.
 He won the fight by unanimous decision.

 Maslobojev was next scheduled to fight a rematch with Fraser Weightman at Glory 73.
 The fight fell through, as Weightman was unable to gain a visa to fight in China.
 He was next set to face the K-1 heavyweight champion Roel Mannaart at Glory 75: Utrecht.
 Sergej won the fight by TKO, breaking Roel's jaw in the first round.

 Maslobojev was scheduled to fight Luis Tavares at Glory 78: Arnhem.
 He later withdrew from the bout with an injury.

 Maslobojev was scheduled to face Donegi Abena at Glory: Collision 3 on 23 October 2021.
 He won the fight by split decision.

 Maslobojev was scheduled to face Olivier Langlois-Ross at KoK Mega Battle on 20 November 2021.
 He won the fight by unanimous decision.

 Maslobojev was booked to face Nika Kulumbegashvili at KOK 99 Mega Series on 19 March 2022.
 He won the fight by unanimous decision.